 - Efficiency: The efficiency level of H2 appliances will be comparable to the current condensing appliances.

 Hydrogen and Heat Pumps - what´s the future technology?

-We know there is no single solution to heating our homes and we will require a mix of technologies to manage the energy transition successfully.
+We know there is no single solution to heating UK properties and we will require a mix of technologies to manage the energy transition successfully.
 Green gases such as hydrogen will be part of the mix.

 - Heat pumps and hydrogen boilers will most likely be the devices that will heat and produce domestic hot water for our homes and offices for decades to come.

 - These two technologies will coexist because both will offer their best assets under very specific conditions of use, with their specific limits and advantages.